sidlavoie/EtherView/README.md

 - Basic settings menu (for interface, number of ping and host to check DNS)

 ### To be done
-- Enable the user to set a static IP address
+- Enable the user to set a static IP address (close but not quite there yet)
-- Create a numpad for the ping interface
 - Create a disk image of a minimal RaspberryPi OS-based distro which runs the python app in a kiosk mode (only app at boot)

 ### Nice to have (maybe will be done, but are not the current focus)